 The Sheriffs Act of 1887 consolidated the law relating to the Office of High Sheriff and the Act remains in force to this day, though it has been amended a number of times.
 It repeated that the Office should be held for one year only; that a Sheriff who was a Magistrate should not sit as such during the year of Office; and confirmed the historic process of nomination and selection by the Sovereign.

 The ceremonial uniform that is worn by male High Sheriffs today is called Court Dress.
-It has remained essentially unchanged since the late seventeenth century and consists of a black or dark blue velvet coat with cut-steel buttons, breeches, shoes with cut-steel buckles, a sword and a cocked hat.
+It has remained essentially unchanged since the mid-eighteenth century and consists of a black or dark blue velvet coat with cut-steel buttons, breeches, shoes with cut-steel buckles, a sword and a cocked hat.
 A lace jabot or white bow tie is worn around the neck.
 Some High Sheriffs wear their military uniform instead of Court Dress.
 Today, lady High Sheriffs generally adapt the style of traditional men’s Court Dress to suit their needs.
 Ceremonial uniform is worn at a wide variety of functions but when not wearing Court Dress, a High Sheriff will wear a badge of Office on a ribbon.